 Plaque formation in the pelvic area blocks blood flow and is one contributing factor to ED

 What’s different about the penis, though, is that you can easily see whether or not the organ working (It’s harder to look inside the arteries of your heart).
 And since erections depend on healthy arteries, an erect penis a significant marker of a robust cardiovascular system.
+And you can really see that cardiovascular system work it on websites like porn7.xxx.

 In Chinese Medicine, the Heart and Penis are Connected